-Most important of all, a pivotal vibration machine is much better than lineal one.
-In pivotal vibration machine, the platform you stand on tilts around a central pivot point like a see-saw, while a lineal vibration platform remains horizontal at all times with the entire platform moving up and down by the same amount.
+Most important of all, a pivotal vibration machine is much better than a linear one.
+In pivotal vibration machine, the platform you stand on tilts around a central pivot point like a see-saw, while a linear vibration platform remains horizontal at all times with the entire platform moving up and down by the same amount.

 Genki Vibration Platform 2nd Gen VS. Powerfit Comparison

 |Price (RRP)||$149.98 - $169.96||$945|

 |Speed Range||120 Speed Levels||1-99|